The Ethereum Merge (ETH 2.0) explained

 Ethereum vs Ethereum 2.0: What will change?

-The average Ethereum user initially won't experience a significant change.
+The average Ethereum user initially didn't experience a significant change.

-ETH holders don’t need to do anything to convert their existing tokens, and they will still be able to send and receive Ethereum as they do now.
+ETH holders didn't need to do anything to convert their existing tokens, and they will still be able to send and receive Ethereum as they did pre-Merge.
 And until sharding (more on that below) is implemented, users can still expect to pay higher gas fees during periods of network congestion.

 For network validators—and the planet itself—however, the difference is night and day.
 Instead of creating new ETH tokens and validating transactions via the energy-intensive Proof-of-Work consensus mechanism, this process will now be done through the much more efficient Proof-of-Stake model.